rnfc/rnfc.github.io/ivey/introduction-to-data-science/Lesson 5/Videos/index.md

 ##### Slide 4:

 *Tibshirani:* OK, so we can't use training error to estimate test error, as the previous picture shows us.
 So what do we do?
 Well, the best solution, if we have a large test set, we can use that.
 So we typically take our model that we've applied to fit on the training set applied to test set.
 But very often, we don't have a large test set.
 We if we can't do that, what do we do?
 Well, there are some ways to get an idea of test error using an adjustment to training error.
 Basically, training error can be too small, as we've see in the previous picture.
 So these methods adjust the training error by increasing it by a factor that involves the amount of fitting that we've done to the data and the variance.
-And these methods include the *C~p~* statistic, the *AIC* and the *BIC*.
+And these methods include the $$C_p$$ statistic, the *AIC* and the *BIC*.
 We'll talk about these later on in the course, not in this section.
 Here instead, we're going to talk about cross-validation, validation and cross-validation.
 And these involve removing part of the data, then holding it out, fitting the model to the remaining part, and then applying the fitted model to the data that we've held out.
 And this is called validation, or cross-validation, as we'll see.

 ##### Slide 5: